Wanous/StyleMyFox/README.md

   <img alt="License" src="https://img.shields.io/github/license/Wanous/StyleMyFox?style=plastic">
 </div>

-Style your Firefox with simple CSS configurations and easy to custom!
+Style your Firefox with simple and easy to custom CSS configurations !

 ## How to install
 1. Download the files